garden-io/garden/docs/reference/config-files-reference.md

       # Optional.
       dependencies:
         # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes,
-        # must start with a letter,and cannot end with a dash) and additionally cannot contain
+        # must start with a letter, and cannot end with a dash) and additionally cannot contain
-        # consecutive dashes or be longer than 63 characters.
+        # consecutive dashes, or be longer than 63 characters.
         #
         # Optional.
         -

-      # Key/value map, keys must be valid identifiers.
+      # Key/value map.
+Keys must be valid identifiers.
       #
       # Optional.
       outputs: